Blackboard Learn is an application for online teaching, learning, community building, and knowledge sharing.

 - Participants still meet for scheduled class or lab time, but the amount of time is reduced.
 For example, you teach a course that normally has three classes per week.
 If you add some online aspects, you might require only two classes each week.

 - You design face-to-face and online activities that reinforce, complement, and support the other.

 - You can combine the best features of classroom-based and online courses.
 Students benefit from meeting their instructor on a regular basis, and still enjoy the flexibility of online learning.

 - Participants meet in the classroom for the scheduled hours of the course, but you add some instructional activities online.

 - Supplementary materials, such as a course syllabus, homework assignments, and optional discussions are delivered online.
 These components are intended to supplement, not replace, face-to-face course work.

-Blackboard: Students receive mobile updates about your courses, take assignments and tests, participate in discussions, join Collaborate sessions, and view grades.
+Blackboard: Students receive mobile updates about your courses, take assignments and tests, participate in discussions, launch Collaborate sessions, and view grades.

-Blackboard Instructor: Blackboard Instructor is a mobile app that enables instructors to view course content, grade assignments, connect with students in discussions, and interact with their classes in Blackboard Collaborate.
+Blackboard Instructor: Blackboard Instructor is a mobile app that enables instructors to view course content, grade assignments, connect with students in discussions, and launch Collaborate sessions.

 Even if you're new to online instruction, you can create a basic course in a short amount of time.
 You can start with a week or two of materials and add more later.

 We've compiled some tips and basic steps for the novice Blackboard Learn instructors who want to learn how to create content in an online course.
 We want to help you with the high-level principles and processes involved when you build a course from the ground up.